-Note: A good idea is to set this to the instance name of your privacyIDEA installation.
+Note: A good idea is to set this to the instance name of your privacyIDEA installation or the name of your company.

 tokenlabel

 This sets the label for a newly enrolled Google Authenticator.
 Possible tags to be replaces are for user, <r> for realm an for the serial number.